djeada/Statistics-Notes/notes/spatial_statistics/point_processes.md

 }.
 $$

-This is only a sensible summary if a constant intensity is scientifically plausible.
+This is a sensible summary only when constant intensity is scientifically plausible.

----

-## 6. Inhomogeneous intensity
+## Inhomogeneous intensity

-Intensity does not need to be constant.
+Intensity need not be constant.

 An inhomogeneous point process has